-Health Street can help you set up employment drug testing for your company.
-And the results are digitally delivered in an online portal that is light years ahead of the competition.
+Health Street can help you set up post hire drug tests for your company.
+Results are digitally delivered in our online StaffGlass™ portal, where you can securely view and manage your staff reports.
 Register online or call (888) 378-2499.

 Come experience the Digital Delivery Difference.

 The most common form of employment drug testing, most companies require new hires to pass a drug screening before starting work.
 Simply requiring pre-employment testing sends a strong message about the type of behavior that a company will and will not tolerate in its employees.
 It also discourages drug users from even applying for employment.

 While DOT regulated companies must only administer the DOT approved urine drug test, non-DOT companies have a broad array of options from which to choose.
 In practice, most companies still use a standard 5, 10, or 12 panel urine test.
 Nowadays, though, many employers are moving towards use of hair testing to ensure a longer window of detection.

 DOT Drug Testing

 The United States Department of Transportation requires employers in DOT regulated industries to set up and maintain a drug and alcohol testing program that complies with their rigorous and extensive requirements.
 DOT audits companies in the industries that it oversees to ensure compliance with these regulations.
 Companies governed by DOT that do not follow these requirements risk fines, suspensions, and even severe legal actions.